camunda/camunda-docs/docs/components/modeler/desktop-modeler/telemetry/telemetry.md

  - The parent container id to locate the application section
  - The button label or link text (generalized as label) for identification of what was specifically clicked
- - A type to differentiate buttons, internal and external links
+ - A type to differentiate buttons, internal links, and external links
  - Optionally for external links: the link target

 Example event: